simon-ritchie/apysc/docstring_markdowns/apysc/_validation/arg_validation_decos.md

 ## `is_point_2ds` function docstring

-Set the validation to check a specified argument's type is the list of `ap.Point`.<hr>
+Set a validation to check a specified argument's type is the list of `ap.Point`.<hr>

 **[Parameters]**